niflylab/TACI_CalciumImagingPlugin/README.md

 		- This way, the mean intensity values in each z-position can be tracked by replacing the general MEAN_INTENSITY column names with the file name “Mean_Intensity#” in the merged document.

 2) The “Mean_Intensity#.csv” files for each neuron should be saved into a folder labeled “Neuron #”, where # stands for the number of the neuron.
-	- The first neuron in the set is always “Neuron 0”, the second is “Neuron 1” etc. If running only one neuron, label it "Neuron 0" [Organization Example E](#organization-example-e) and [Organization Example F](#organization-example-f) show an example of folder organization before and after execution respectively.
+	- The first neuron in the set is always “Neuron 0”, the second is “Neuron 1” etc. If running only one neuron, label it "Neuron 0".
+[Organization Example E](#organization-example-e) and [Organization Example F](#organization-example-f) show an example of folder organization before and after execution respectively.

 3) A “Background_list.csv” file must be present in the same folder as the “Neuron #” folders.
+[Background List File](#background-list-file) shows an example.
 	- The background_list has a column labeled “Neuron #” for each neuron and must have the background values for each z-positions.
 The number of z-positions for each neuron must equal to the number of “Mean_Intensity#.csv” files in each neuron folder.
 If they do not, this will lead to an error.
 	- The columns must be in numerical order and must not skip values.
 Make sure there is no blank space in the header names before or after.
 For example " Neuron 0" and "Neuron 0 " will give an error.